Performance Dashboard – 2023/24 Outturn

 • Status: Amber

-• Commentary: Performance as at the end of January is 93.40% against a target of 94.05%.
-Collection rates for Council Tax in December & January are typically lower due to it being the Christmas and New Year period.
-We have also found increased numbers making contact to request arrangements or pay over 12 months instead of 10 to reduce the households monthly outgoings due to the continued high costs of living nationally.
+• Commentary: Performance as at the end of March is 98.30%, just below the target of 98.50%.
+We have found increased numbers making contact to request arrangements or pay over 12 months instead of 10 to reduce the households monthly outgoings due to the continued high costs of living nationally.
 The Council encourages people to get in contact if they are struggling to pay their Council Tax so that they can be supported.
-For 2023/24 the end of year target has been reduced to 98.5% which is consistent with collection performance over the last few years.

 Percentage of business rates collected

-• Commentary: Performance as at the end of January is 88.61% against a target of 89.86%.
-Due to the high costs of living some businesses are struggling as people cannot afford to spend.
-The revaluation in April 2023 has also seen a large rise in rateable values for businesses.
+• Commentary: Performance as at the end of March is 95.54% against a target of 98.5%.
+Due to the high costs of living some businesses are struggling to pay their business rates, we signpost potential business rate relief schemes and offer payment plans where businesses contact us for support.
+The revaluation in April 2023 has also seen a large rise in rateable values for businesses, although transitional relief (which is automatically applied to accounts) has partially reduced the impact.